merneo/arch-linux/modules/06-disk-partitioning.md

 ### Create EFI System Partition

+For UEFI systems, an [EFI system partition (ESP)](https://wiki.archlinux.org/title/EFI_system_partition) is required.
+It stores boot loaders and must be formatted as FAT32.
+The `EF00` type code identifies it as an ESP.

 1. Navigate to **Free space** row
 2. Press Enter on **[ New ]** menu option
 3. **Partition size**: Type `512M` (minimum 512 MB for EFI) and press Enter